 How quickly does Rightmove notify you of new properties?

 It depends on the method.
-Email alerts on the "Instantly" setting typically arrive 2-8 hours after a listing goes live.
-Push notifications in the Rightmove app are faster, often within 1-2 hours.
+Email alerts on the "Instantly" setting are batched and can be delayed by hours, sometimes a day or more.
+Push notifications in the Rightmove app are usually faster but still not instant.
 Manual browsing with a "most recent" sort shows new listings immediately but requires you to check the site repeatedly.

 What time does Rightmove update listings?